aws-powertools/powertools-lambda-python/docs/utilities/parser.md

 * Defines data in pure Python classes, then parse, validate and extract only what you want
 * Built-in envelopes to unwrap, extend, and validate popular event sources payloads
 * Enforces type hints at runtime with user-friendly errors
+* Support for Pydantic v1 and v2

 ## Getting started

 ### Install

+PowerTools for AWS Lambda (Python) supports Pydantic v1 and v2.
+See how to use each version in following sections.

+#### Using Pydantic v1

 !!! info "This is not necessary if you're installing Powertools for AWS Lambda (Python) via [Lambda Layer/SAR](../index.md#lambda-layer){target="_blank"}"